Frequently Asked Questions

 You will need to have pop-ups enabled in your browser for our files to work.
 There are two ways you can do this:

-In the address bar: Look in the address bar at the top of your browser (to the right of the web address) for a little icon with a red cross on it ().
+In the address bar: Look in the address bar at the top of your browser (to the right of the web address) for a little icon, shown in the image below.
 Click it to view options.
 You want to select ‘Always allow pop-ups and redirects from https://stemonlinenz.org’.

 In Chrome settings: